Catacrockers/awesome-catacrockers/Awesome-Python.md

 *Tools of static analysis, linters and code quality checkers.*

 - [Pylint](https://www.pylint.org/) - A fully customizable source code analyzer.
 Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.
+- [Coverage](https://pypi.org/project/coverage/) - Coverage.py measures code coverage, typically during test execution.
+It uses the code analysis tools and tracing hooks provided in the Python standard library to determine which lines are executable, and which have been executed.

 ## Concurrency and parallelism